dmarx/keyframed/README.md

-# Keyframed: Datatypes for working with keyframed parameters
+# Keyframed: Simple, Expressive Datatypes For Manipulating Parameter Curves

-This library provides interoperable datatypes for specifying and manipulating curves parameterized by keyframes and interpolators.
+This library implements a suite of pythonic datatypes for specifying and manipulating curves parameterized by keyframes and interpolators.

 ![aren't we fancy!](static/images/fancy.png)